SyedKumailHussainNaqvi/pepTrans/README.md

  4. (Optional) Install any additional dependencies via pip if required pip install <package-name>
 ```
+This manual installation method gives us more control over versions and sources but is more prone to dependency conflicts compared to using the .yml file
 # License
 This software is copyrighted by [Bioinformatics Lab](https://nsclbio.jbnu.ac.kr/) @ Jeonbuk National University.